merenlab/anvio/anvio/docs/programs/anvi-display-functions.md

                        --profile-db KOFAM-PROFILE.db
 {{ codestop }}

 You can replace the annotation source based on what is available across your genomes.
 You can use the program %(anvi-db-info)s to see all available function annotation sources in a given %(contigs-db)s or %(genomes-storage-db)s.
+You can also use the program %(anvi-import-functions)s to import ANY kind of functional grouping of your genes and use those ad hoc functional sources to display their distribution across genomes.
 Please see %(functions)s for more information on functions and how to obtain them.

 {:.notice}
 Please note that a %(profile-db)s will be automatically generated for you.
 Once it is generated, the same profile database can be visualized over and over again using %(anvi-interactive)s in manual mode, without having to retain any other files.

 ### Aggregating functions using accession IDs

-Once it is run, this program essentially aggregates all function names that occur in one or more genomes in the set of genomes found in input sources.
+Once it is run, this program essentially aggregates all function names that occur in one or more genomes among the set of genomes found in input sources.
 The user can ask the program to use accession IDs to aggregate functions rather than function names:

 {{ codestart }}
 anvi-display-functions -e %(external-genomes)s \